 Potted shrimp was also a favorite dish of Ian Fleming, who passed on his predilection for the delicacy to his fictional creation James Bond.
 Fleming reputedly used to eat the dish at Scotts Restaurant on Mount Street in London.

 A recipe beloved by James Bond, Vincent Price and Boris Karloff?
 This must be preserved – #punintended – and shared with all of TFD Nation immediately and with all honors due!
 I have made one or two minor and totally optional tweaks to the original Karloff recipe.
+Enjoy this with any of Vincent’s other spectacular recipes, perhaps his onion soup au gratin!

 Enjoy your Halloween, Citizens! 😀